AM207/ac297r/content/pages/schedule.md

 #### Where?

+* Meetings will be arranged with Pavlos and TFs soon after the teams are formed.
-Every Wednesday, starting 28th January 2015, 9-11 for 2 hours at 60 Oxford St, Classroom 330.
+* Tutorials: Every Wednesday, starting 28th January 2015, 9-11 for 2 hours at 60 Oxford St, Classroom 330.

 #### Milestones